SougataMukherjee/DSA-and-Algo/readme.md

 n (from the right) in its binary representation.<br>
 Input: n = 10, k = 2
 Output: 14<br>
-//Q11 Division without using multiplication, division, and mod operator
+//Q11 Division without using multiplication, division, and mod operator<br>
+//Q12 Find the maximum XOR value between any two integers in the range [l, r].<br>
+//Q13 Given a 32-bit unsigned integer , flip all its bits (convert 0 to 1 and 1 to 0) and return the result as an unsigned integer<br>
+//Q14 Find count of numbers whose sum with n equals XOR with n<br>
+5 <br>
+2<br>
+//Q15 Find the unique number in an array where all other elements appear twice<br>

 # Backtracking